-Marie Cherry is an ambassador who studied abroad in Cork.
+Marie is an Ambassador who studied abroad in Cork, Ireland

 Why did you choose to study abroad and how did you decide on this program?

 I always wanted to study abroad especially after learning about all of the phenomenal programs that CSBSJU has to offer.
 I decided to spend a semester in Ireland after I learned how unique this program was.
 I was able to attend the University College Cork, live independently in the city of Cork, and have the opportunity to bond with other CSBSJU students as well as other students from around the world.

 Briefly describe a specific cultural experience you had on your trip that made a lasting impression.

 One afternoon early on in my study abroad experience, a few other students and I wanted to go on a walk to find some good ol Irish countryside.
 We walked and walked, and just kept on walking for hours in hopes of finding some spectacular views.
 A few hours later and one too many conquered steep hills, we made it.
 We looked around us and it was the most amazing sight in the world.
 It was just miles and miles of green fields and rolling hills.
 In that moment I realized this opportunity that I have in Cork is so rare and special, and that I am so lucky to be here in this city and with these amazing people.
 The experience to study abroad is life changing and Cork was a place where I was able to learn so much not only about myself and those around me, but also grasp how absolutely wonderful of a place Ireland is.